OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 * `#2801 <http://dev.opennebula.org/issues/2801>`_ Template update: placement does not select the hosts/clusters
 * `#4652 <http://dev.opennebula.org/issues/4652>`_ noVNC mouse doesn't work when a touchscreen is present
 * `#4266 <http://dev.opennebula.org/issues/4266>`_ Uploading big image via sunstone got error message
-* `#5159 <http://dev.opennebula.org/issues/5159>`_ Quotas for user should take into account more restrictive group quotas

 vCenter
 ================================================================================

-* `#4990 <http://dev.opennebula.org/issues/4990>`_ importing network on vcenter with vlan doesn't report the vlan id
 * `#5414 <https://dev.opennebula.org/issues/5414>`_ Template delete recursive operation of templates **instantiated as persistent** does not remove images from the vcenter datastores.
 Currently these files must be delete manually.